Multi-layer Cross-attention is Provably Optimal for Multi-modal In-context Learning: Training setup and main results

----that is, the embedding $\bF$ whitens the covariates.
-Crucially, since the embedding $\bF$ is prompt-dependent, \eqref{eq:F_denoising} is achievable even though $\bLam$ is random: the model is not constrained to learning a single global inverse covariance, instead it can compute $\bLam^{-1}$ implicitly from the prompt itself.
-Here lies the significance of the CA embedding as a whitening (denoising) mechanism for the covariates.

-We note that in sharp contrast to the mechanism above, a single LSA layer can only learn an average covariance, and thus fails to attain Bayes-optimal performance in our setup.
+---that is, when $\bF$ whitens the covariates.
+Crucially, since the embedding $\bF$ is prompt-dependent, \eqref{eq:whiten} is achievable despite $\bLam$ being random: the model is not constrained to learn a single global inverse covariance, rather it can compute $\bLam^{-1}$ implicitly from the prompt itself.
+Here lies the significance of the CA embedding as a denoising mechanism for the covariates, where, in contrast, a single LSA layer can only learn an average covariance, and thus fails to be Bayes-optimal.

-\section{Numerical Experiments}
+\section{Numerical experiments}

-To convey the insights of Theorems \ref{thm:failure_LSA}, \ref{thm:one_param_optimal}, and \ref{thm:two_param_optimal} in a more accessible form, we provide the results of some numerical experiments, now opting for gradient descent in place of its continuous analog and operating on the non-asymptotic objective $\ell_{N, L_{\rm tr}}$.
-In Figure \ref{fig:model_performance_vs_L}, we observe the failure of the single-layer LSA model proved in Theorem \ref{thm:failure_LSA}.
-In contrast, LCA-based models achieve error-rates which are several orders of magnitude smaller as ${L_{\rm te}}$ grows.
+We present three sets of experiments.
+First, on synthetic data generated under the assumptions of Section~\ref{sec:data} and Assumption~\ref{assump:support_m} (see Appendix \ref{app:more-less-restricted-experiments}) we verify the qualitative predictions from Theorems \ref{thm:failure_LSA}, \ref{thm:one_param_optimal}, and \ref{thm:two_param_optimal}.
+Second, we train less-restricted parametrizations of the CA model \eqref{eq:CA_model}, \eqref{eq:recurrence}, and compare their behavior against the predictions of Section \ref{sec:main_results}.
+Third, on a multi-modal benchmark dataset, we show that our theory-motivated architectural principles remain effective after replacing the linearized model \eqref{eq:LSA_LCA_model} with standard deep-learning components---e.g. layer-normalization, MLP layers, and softmax attention.
+Furthermore, using ablations, we demonstrate the impact of our novel architectural components in \eqref{eq:recurrence}, that is, CA between $\bF_t$ and $\bX$, and reinjection of $\bX$ (through $\bS_t$).